JohannesPfeifer/DSGE_mod/README.md

 This file replicates the estimation of the New Keynesian model of Jermann/Quadrini (2012) conducted and described in Pfeifer (2016).

+## NK_linear_forward_guidance

+Shows how to implement forward guidance in a baseline New Keynesian model using a sequence of monetary policy shocks.

 ## RBC_baseline

 ### RBC_baseline.mod